 Every Seat of Power (with the exception of King’s Landing) must be defeated a total of six times in order to completely take it over.
 King’s Landing requires ten full defeats.
-Its also important to know that Seats of Power will effectively "heal" over time, depending on how long it takes to defeat it.
-Therefore, there is a chance it will take more than six defeats over an extended period of time.
+Its also important to note that Seats of Power will effectively "heal" over time, depending on how long it takes to defeat it.
+Therefore, there is a chance it will take more than six defeats if the attacks are spread out over an extended period of time.
 To completely defeat a Seat of Power, all of your enemy's troops must be destroyed and damage must be done to their wall.
 Defeating the strongest Seats of Power requires rallying your best troops.
 Once their wall is damaged six times, that Seat of Power now becomes open for the taking!

 Once you have taken a Seat of Power, 25% of the wall health will return automatically and the rest will regenerate over time.
 Keep in mind that the wall health value for a Seat of Power is much higher than a normal keep, so unless you have buffs to increase your wall health recovery speed, it can take several days to return to full health.

 All Seats of Power require a player to have a strong allegiance.
 The number of stars the Seat has will indicate the difficulty and the number of bannermen needed to take the seat.
-For example, King’s Landing is a 5 star Seat of Power and requires a full Allegiance of 132 bannermen to hold.
 Once you own a Seat, if you ever fall below the number of bannermen required, you can still keep the Seat, but you will lose the Ownership Bonus until you can recruit more followers.

 Holding any given Seat of Power can grant the owner multiple bonuses.
 Similar to Region Bonuses (noted below) these bonuses vary depending upon the location.